 Curriculum and School Improvement

-Schools, districts and states contract with SREB for targeted school improvement services such as onsite coaching, technical assistance and professional development.
+Schools, districts and states contract with SREB to implement Making Schools Work and receive targeted school improvement services such as professional development, instructional coaching and technical assistance.

 Two Florida districts contracted with SREB for direct services in 2018-19.

 SREB will deliver 110 days of on-site coaching and 20 days of on-site professional development in these districts.